Ram Karmi: Architectural career

 Early in his career Ram Karmi was employed in his father's office where he worked on plans for the Knesset along with the design competition winner Joseph Klarwein.
 Karmi planned the Negev Center, Beersheba, in 1960 and El Al building, Tel Aviv, in 1963.
 He continued his architectural work while lecturing at the Technion, designing the Amal School in Tel Aviv and the Tel Aviv Central Bus Station.

 According to Karmi, after the 1967 Six-Day War, the changed atmosphere in Israeli society caused him to re-think his brutalist style.
 In 1974, Karmi voluntarily became the chief architect in the Housing and Construction Minister of Israel, a position he held until 1979, and worked to re-design the near-ubiquitous public housing projects in Israel.
-1981 he finished the Hecht Synagogue in Jerusalem.
+In 1981, he finished the Hecht Synagogue in Jerusalem.

 In 1986 Karmi and his sister Ada Karmi-Melamede were invited to participate in the international competition for the design of the Supreme Court of Israel which they won.
 The building, designed by Karmi and Karmi-Melamede opened in 1992.
 New York Times architecture critic Paul Goldberger wrote of Karmi's design, "the sharpness of the Mediterranean architectural tradition and the dignity of the law are here married with remarkable grace."
 Beginning in 2007, Karmi was the architect in charge of renovating the Habima Theatre.